 Need a dog license?
 Any dog 4-months-old or older must have a dog license.
 Chesterfield County now offers a lifetime dog license!

-The Office of Multicultural Services, a part of the Department of Citizen Information and Resources, plans and attends community activities and events to share information and interact with all Chesterfield residents.
-Festivals, job and health fairs, mobile consulates, celebrations and immigration events are some of the year-round activities and outreach services that community partners provide.
+Multicultural Engagement, a part of Community Engagement and Resources, plans and attends community activities and events to share information and interact with all Chesterfield residents.

 Economic Development, Planning and the Chamber of Commerce